 With so many job-seekers out there, it’s not unusual to get an overwhelming response to every job ad you post.
 Many recruiters have come to expect dozens or even hundreds of applications.
 This can quickly get overwhelming and can cause them to waste time and resources sifting through a seemingly endless supply of applicants, increasing cost-per-hire.
 With this in mind; it’s important to limit your energy and focus on only the most qualified applicants.
 Make it clear to your team that you want them to “think lean” and just interview three or four candidates per position.

 6. Try Video Interviewing

 Once you get to the later round of interviews with a qualified individual, the cost of flights, lodging and meals can add up quickly.
 Using a video interviewing platform can significantly speed up candidate selection while saving some costs often associated with screening candidates.
 However, video screening shouldn’t replace a face-to-face meeting for the final interview.
 Putting the investment in a talented person shows you are interested and serious about moving forward.

 7. Automate Your Processes

 Interviewing candidates, screening resumes, and working with vast swaths of data all consume substantial time and labor costs.
 Automating specific workflows can remove human error (and the subsequent redoubling of work), reduce your staffing expenses, and improve the efficacy of your recruiting efforts.
-Efficient software platforms can do the job of several people at once, streamlining your recruiting work and instead allowing you to focus on essential strategic work like improving your employer brand or building valuable relationships.
+Efficient recruitment software platforms can do the job of several people at once, streamlining your recruiting work and instead allowing you to focus on essential strategic work like improving your employer brand or building valuable relationships.